Summary of water recovery

-The eighth independent audit of water recovery for Northern Victorian irrigation modernisation projects for the 2015-2016 water year was undertaken between September and December 2016.
+The ninth independent audit of water recovery for Northern Victorian irrigation modernisation projects for the 2016-17 water year was undertaken between September and December 2017.

 The audit covers irrigation modernisation works and water savings for the Goulburn-Murray Water (GMW) Connections Project Stages 1 and 2, water entitlement purchases for the GMW Connections Project Stage 1 and Reconfiguration Project.